At a glance

 Warren died less than six months later from lung cancer, aged 61.

-In 2005 a collection of 503 items of memorabilia was donated by Johnny Warren's family to the National Museum of Australia, where it is now part of the National Historical Collection.
-The collection includes Warren's scrapbooks and images of more than 350 objects can be viewed online.
+A collection of 503 items of memorabilia was donated to the National Museum by Ross, Jeff and Jamie Warren and Sibere Rodrigues in 2005.
+It is now part of the National Historical Collection and many objects, including Warren's scrapbooks, can be viewed online.